 What is a Sales Order Management System?

 An Order Management System (OMS) is a tool that helps control the process between a customer placing an order and the product going out for delivery.
-It tracks sales, stock and fulfilment as well as ensuring all processes and people in-between are kept informed and up-to-date.
+It tracks sales, stock and fulfilment as well as ensures all processes and people in-between are kept informed and up-to-date.

 The idea of an Order Management System hasn’t changed in a long time.
 In this demanding, digital world there is a big difference between a good system and a system that isn’t suitable for growth.